 Enrollment Forms

 Enrollment for the payment of a claim or claims meeting the above-referenced criteria, or for the payment of Medicare crossover claims, providers need to complete the “Basic Provider Enrollment Packet for Entities/Businesses” and the provider type-specific packet “26 Pharmacy”.
-(See Appendix N for information regarding provider enrollment).
+(See Appendix 37.5.4 for information regarding provider enrollment).

 Recipients Out of the Country